micro-grid/swtch/problems.md

 I had to create a FreeDOS bootable USB stick and copy the most recent firmware for my system.

-I followed these directions https://www.dell.com/support/article/us/en/04/sln171755/updating-the-dell-bios-in-linux-and-ubuntu-environments?lang=en
+I followed the directions from DELL Website [https://www.dell.com/support/article/us/en/04/sln171755/updating-the-dell-bios-in-linux-and-ubuntu-environments?lang=en]

 Right now my BIOS is at version A22.